 Many people chase numbers and end up giving up the project because the passion is just not there.
 If and when you begin to outsource the process, passion for the topic becomes less important.
 That said, the content you develop for the website still has to be superb.

 Topic research involves evaluating your competition online, conducting keyword research to determine what keywords to focus on that will bring the visitors / search traffic, assessing the commerciality of the topic (is there money to be made / are people paying for products and services), etc.

 Personally, I like to research new profitable topics myself, but this process can be fully outsourced because it is not subjective.
 In other words, you can research and conclude whether or not the topic can be profitable based on factual numbers.

 Website Development – I am not technical and by no means a programmer.
 However, the tools we have today make it easy for anyone to get up and running online quickly without being technical at all.
+Here is an example of a tool that allow anyone to create a free website within minutes.
 Although I know how to create websites rather quickly now, this is one part of the process I almost always outsource.

 Content Creation – Content creation is another one of my favorite activities, but only for topics I am passionate about.
 I can only force myself to write so much about profitable topics which I have no interest in.
 This is an area that I have heavily outsourced throughout the years.

 Marketing – Successfully marketing a website is the most challenging part of the process in my opinion because there is so much that goes into it.
 There are several internet marketing strategies out there and a lot of noise that goes with them.
 Marketing can also get rather tedious, redundant and frankly boring.

 This is my least favorite part of the process, though arguably the most important for your websites to get the exposure they need to succeed.
 I currently outsource 95% of all internet marketing initiatives related to my niche websites (under my close direction of course).